Fred Zabitosky: Biography

-Zabitosky joined the Army from his birth city of Trenton, New Jersey in 1959, and by February 19, 1968, was serving as a Staff Sergeant with the 5th Special Forces Group (Airborne).
+Zabitosky joined the Army from his birth city of Trenton, New Jersey in 1959, and by February 19, 1968, was serving as a staff sergeant with the 5th Special Forces Group (Airborne).
 On that day, while on reconnaissance patrol in Laos, his small team came under intense enemy fire.
 Zabitosky directed the defense until rescue helicopters arrived, and when the helicopter that was to extract him from the battlefield crashed, he ignored his own injuries to save the downed craft's pilot.
 Zabitosky was later promoted to Sergeant First Class and, in 1969, was presented with the Medal of Honor by President Richard Nixon.
-He retired from the Army after 30 years of service with the rank of Master Sergeant.
+He retired from the Army with the rank of Master Sergeant in 1977, and later continued working for the Department of Veterans Affairs as a civilian counselor.

-Zabitosky, aged 53 at his death, was buried in Lumbee Memorial Park, Lumberton, North Carolina.
+Zabitosky died at the age of 53, after undergoing surgery to treat a brain tumor.
+He was buried in Lumbee Memorial Park, Lumberton, North Carolina.
 A street, the former Community Access Road, on nearby Fort Bragg was named in his honor.